-H OW to use this Yearbook Part 1
+H ow to use this Yearbook Part .1

 1. Но w to locate information 1

 1.1 Prospective undergraduate students

 1.2 Prospective postgraduate students

 1.3 Registered undergraduate students

-1.4 Registered postgraduate students 2
+1.4 Registered postgraduate students

-G en eral Information 3
+G an/ eral Information 3

-1. His story and function of the Faculty of Theology 3
+story and function of the Faculty of Theology

-2. Но w to communicate with the Faculty 3
+2. w to communicate with the Faculty

 Contact details of the Faculty of Theology

 Physical address and contact details of the Dean's office

-2.3 Departmental and other useful contact details in the Faculty 4
+Departmental and other useful contact details in the Faculty

-2.4 Contact details of the Theological Student Society 4
+Contact details of the Theological Student Society

 3. w to communicate with the University

 Prospective students

 Current or former Stellenbosch University students 4

-3.3 , and a second control of the contro
+3.3 Contact details for enquiries about your studies, bursaries and loans, and 4

 residence placements

 1 Lar nguage at the University

-4 . alifications offered in the Faculty of Theology
+alifications offered in the Faculty of Theology

-dergraduate enrolment managementdergraduate enrolment management
+dergraduate enrolment management

-tended curriculum programmes
+Extended curriculum programmes6

-reening for the ministry
+reening for the ministry .6

-· 0

-9. cognition of prior learning (RPL) and credit accumulation and transfer 6
+9. cognition of prior learning (RPL) and credit accumulation and transfer .6

-10 .Sin nultaneous registration for more than one programme 7
+10 .Sin nultaneous registration for more than one programme .
+7

-11. ecial students: Extraordinary categories of students at the Faculty of
+Oc casional students: Extraordinary categories of students at the Faculty of eology

-eology

-12 .Sp ecific regulations of the Faculty 7
+12 ecific regulations of the Faculty

-13 Co ntinuation and completion of modules and programmes 7
+ntinuation and completion of modules and programmes

-14 De an's Concession Assessments 8
+an's Concession Assessments

-15 Bu rsaries 8
+rsaries

-16 .Stu ıdent representation 8
+16 Stu udent representation .8

-U nd ergraduate Programmes 9
+U nd ergraduate Programmes .9

-1. Ad mission requirements 9
+1. Ad mission requirements .9

 1.1 School-leaving qualifications

 1.2 Minimum admission requirements for degree programmes in the Faculty of

 Theology

-1 2 1.2.1 National Senior Certificate (NSC)

-1.3 Admission requirements for the extended curriculum programmes 9
+1.3 Admission requirements for the extended curriculum programmes

+1.0 - Admission requirements for the extended earneatam programmes